The JMS API Programming Model

 The PTP form of message consumer implements the

-interface.
-The pub/sub form implements theTopicSubscriber
+QueueReceiverinterface.
+The pub/sub form implements theTopicSubscriberinterface.

 For example, you use a